 Simple.
 Look at the compositions you are creating and make as sure as you can that they are compelling in their own right.
 It’s far far better to take interesting but technically imperfect pictures than to take boring photographs that are sharp, well exposed etc etc.

-The most important feature of the camera is the viewfinder not the knobs.
+The most important feature of the camera is the viewfinder not the knobs and buttons.